|Bookshelf Home | Contents | Index | PDF|

-Localizing an unshipped language requires that appropriate Siebel language and locale records exist in the Siebel Database.
-If these records do not already exist, you must create them in the Siebel application.
+Localizing an unshipped language requires that appropriate Siebel language and locale records exist in the Siebel database.
+If these records do not already exist, then you must create them in the Siebel application.
 You do this in the Administration - Data screen, in the Languages and Locale views.

 Each language code used by Siebel applications uses a three-letter code, such as ENU for U.S. English, FRA for French, THA for Thai, and so on.
 Using language codes with only two characters does not work and is not supported.
 For more information about the language codes used by Siebel Business Applications, see Language.

 These codes follow conventions used by Microsoft, where the first two letters represent a two-letter language code from ISO Standard 639, and the third letter can be used to differentiate the countries where this language is used.
 Multiple entries can represent different countries that use variants of the same language (for example, PTG for Portuguese - Portugal, and PTB for Portuguese - Brazil).

 When you create language records for an unshipped language, use the language code names published by Microsoft.
 For example, the language code defined for Norwegian, a language that is not shipped for Siebel Business Applications, is NOR.

 Two parameters, Language Code and (optionally) OM - Resource Language Code, are used to specify how an application uses languages.
 For more information, see About Parameters for Language and Locale.